Suryansh-7s/60-days-of-code-cpp/week2/README.md

 **Time Spent:** ~30 mins
 **Difficulty:** Easy
-**Reflection:** Today's problems were good practice for basic array operations and algorithmic thinking.
+**Reflection:** Today’s problems were good practice for basic array operations and algorithmic thinking.
 The array partition problem reinforced the value of sorting for greedy solutions, while the concatenation problem was a quick exercise in vector manipulation and indexing.

+---

+## Day 3: 10th July 2025

+### ✅ Q1: Senior Citizen (LeetCode #2678)
+- Solved by extracting the age substring from each detail and counting those above 60
+- Learned: String manipulation with substrings and conversion to integers using stoi
+- Key insight: The age is always at a fixed position in the string, making extraction straightforward

+### ✅ Q2: Is Subsequence (LeetCode #392)
+- Solved using a two-pointer approach to check if one string is a subsequence of another
+- Learned: Efficiently traversing two strings with a single loop and early exit
+- Key insight: Increment the subsequence pointer only when a match is found, and return true if all characters are matched

+**Time Spent:** ~25 mins
+**Difficulty:** Easy
+**Reflection:** Both problems were quick exercises in string manipulation and pointer logic.
+The senior citizen problem highlighted the importance of understanding string formats, while the subsequence problem reinforced the value of pointer-based traversal for sequence checking.